allegro/allegro.tech/_posts/2016-04-26-meet-retrofit2.md

 ### Timeouts

-When using `RxJava Adapter` for Retrofit2 you may want to use Rx `timeout` operator instead of the `OkHttpClient` based timeouts.
+When using RxJava Adapter for Retrofit2 you may want to use Rx `timeout` operator instead of the `OkHttpClient` based timeouts.
 The adapter is pretty smart and will try to cancel in-flight requests when subscriber unsubscribes.
 This way, we can define per-operation timeouts instead of a global timeout for all requests.
 Just remember that it is still a good practice to set a maximum read timeout on the instance of `OkHttpClient` so that no ill-behaved user of such `OkHttpInstance` can make it unusable by executing long running requests.

 ## Final thoughts

-I have been using Retrofit2 for a couple months now and it works very well on production.
+I have been using Retrofit2 for a couple of months now and it works very well on production.
 I love the API, RxJava integration and relatively few dependencies.
-I am certain that I am going to use it in other projects as well and I do encourage you to give it a try and share your thoughts in comments.
+I am certain that I am going to use it in other projects as well and I do encourage you to give it a try and to share your thoughts in comments.